TosbackCgusBridge-Bot/CGUs-versions/Phoenix/Privacy Policy.md

 Marketing Communications

-If you do not wish to receive marketing email communications from us, you may express your choice where indicated on the applicable email or other communication or **click here**.
+If you do not wish to receive marketing email communications from us, you may express your choice where indicated on the applicable email or other communication or **unsubscribe**.

-If you do not wish to receive marketing telephone calls or mailings, you may express your choice to opt-out by emailing the Office of Compliance **here** .
+If you do not wish to receive marketing telephone calls or mailings, you may express your choice to opt-out by **emailing the Office of Compliance**.

 Marketing opt-out requests will only remove you from our list and the list of any Business Associate performing services on our behalf.
 We are not responsible for the use any other party may make of the Information once it has been transferred in accordance with this Policy, and you will need to contact such entity to have your Information removed from its database.

 Student Educational Records and Social Networking Content

-Students who desire to prevent release of their directory and educational record Information in accordance with FERPA may place a FERPA Hold on their academic file. **Click here** to review your University's FERPA Policy.
+Students who desire to prevent release of their directory and educational record Information in accordance with FERPA may place a FERPA Hold on their academic file. **Click here to review your University's FERPA Policy.**

 You may change various user settings related to sharing your Personal Information contained in any user profile you set up as part of Social Network activities furnished by us, subject to contractual, academic, legal or technical restrictions and reasonable notice.
 Note that your withdrawal from Social Network activities might prevent us from providing you with certain products or services.

 Other Collection, Use and Disclosure

 In any situation not covered by the foregoing, you may be able to opt out of our collection, use and disclosure of your Personal Information subject to applicable contractual, academic, legal or technical restrictions and reasonable notice.
 Note that if you opt out of certain uses of your Personal Information, we may no longer be able to provide certain products or services.
-For more information on your ability to opt out, email the Office of Compliance **here**.
+For more information on your ability to opt out, email the Office of Compliance.

 10\.
 Your California Privacy Rights

 Under California’s Shine the Light law, Cal.
 Civ.
 Code § 1798.83, we provide California residents the ability to opt out of disclosures to Education Partners for direct marketing purposes.
-To opt out of these disclosures at no cost, email the Office of Compliance **here**.
+To opt out of these disclosures at no cost, **email the Office of Compliance**.

 11\.
 Our Security Measures